soracom/soracom-sdk-swift/README.md

 ## Target audience
 This SDK is intended for programmers who want to interact with the [Soracom API](https://dev.soracom.io/jp/docs/api_guide/) from Swift code.

-The (revised) goal is to support iOS 10 and macOS 10.12, initially.
-Using this SDK for development requires a [Soracom account](https://console.soracom.io/#/signup) and [Xcode 8](https://developer.apple.com/xcode/).
+The (revised) goal is to support iOS 12 and macOS 10.14, initially.
+Using this SDK for development requires a [Soracom account](https://console.soracom.io/#/signup) and [Xcode](https://developer.apple.com/xcode/).

 A near-term goal, now that Swift 3 has been released, is to to build as [a Swift 3 package](https://swift.org/package-manager/#conceptual-overview), and to fully support Linux (and, hopefully, [other significant platforms?](http://thenextweb.com/dd/2016/04/07/google-facebook-uber-swift/)).

+**UPDATE:** That was the original goal, but Swift 3 just wasn't ready for Linux.
+Swift 4.2 solves most of the issues, though, so it became the targeted version in 2018.

 ## Demo apps
 The Mac demo app lets you interactively play with some of the API features, and is probably the easiest way to get started.
 It prints out a color-coded text representation every request and response, to illustrate how the API works: